metasyn/stylometry-talk/slides.md

     * Unconscious aspects

 * Unconscious aspects are exposed
-    * Indepdently of the author’s will
+    * Independently of the author’s will
     * Cannot be consciously manipulated

 * Similar